-Paul: Tigers, Red Sox are a match
+Paul: Tigers, Red Sox look like perfect trade partners

 The Red Sox have shored up their offense, in a big way.